lorismat/lgbt-network-innsbruck-v2/README.md

 ## To-do

-- make sure about the workflow for dev-branch
+- ~~make sure about the workflow for dev-branch/share new link~~
-- read code again
-- clean code
+- get into `Data.vue` file
 - try out new data
-- set up the road map
+- set up the road map for further directions
+- work on the first chart

 ## Stack